goFrendiAsgard/zaruba/docs/tasks/core.startService.md

-                    beforeCheck : Script to be executed before check service readiness. afterCheck  : Script to be executed before check service readiness. finish      : Script to be executed after start service or check service readiness. runLocally  : Run service locally or not. ports       : Port to be checked to confirm service readiness, separated by new line.
+                    beforeCheck : Script to be executed before check service readiness. afterCheck  : Script to be executed before check service readiness. finish      : Script to be executed after start service or check service readiness.
+                    RunInLocal  : Run service locally or not. ports       : Port to be checked to confirm service readiness, separated by new line.
   TASK TYPE     : Service Task
   PARENT TASKS  : [ core.runCoreScript ]